Dehydration in Kids: How to Keep your Baby or Tot Hydrated

 Incorporate liquids into the eating schedule right along with meals and snacks

-Older babies and children often eat meals and snacks on a set schedule every day.
-Include access to water for your baby at the established eating times and between meals.
+Older babies and toddlers often eat meals and snacks on a set schedule every day.

 Avoid carbonated sodas and limit fruit juice